SamYouatt/samyouatt/content/blog/a-classy-refactoring.md

 ### A Kotlin Mascot in Crab's Clothing

 > This title would have been better if the Kotlin Mascot had a name, or if it was an animal.
-It's also a rubbish mascot.
+Or if it had any redeeming features.

 The Rust implementation above can be recreated very well using the sealed class.